Survey Technician: Job Description, Duties and Requirements

 Requirements of a Survey Technician

-The U.S. Bureau of Labor Statistics (BLS) reported that many employers require survey technicians to have earned a bachelor's degree in the field (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reported that while the minimum education needed to become a survey technician is a high school diploma, some employers require survey technicians to have earned a bachelor's degree in the field (www.bls.gov).
 A number of universities offer surveying programs, which teach the principles of the field, as well as the technology behind it.
 Students learn how to collect data, create maps and manage survey projects.

 According to the BLS, technician jobs are typically entry-level positions for surveyors with formal education.
 As they learn skills on the job, they may be able to advance to a senior technician.
 Further advancement awaits those with significant work experience or certification in the profession.
 Voluntary certification as a Certified Survey Technician is available through the National Society of Professional Surveyors.